 This is the main event: installation day.
 For everyone’s safety, the first thing we do is have the utility company shut off all electricity to your home.
 Once the power is off, our electricians will get to work removing your old electrical panel, often called the breaker box.
 We then install the new, higher-capacity 200-amp panel.
 This is the new hub of your home’s electrical system, ready to manage the demands of modern appliances, EV chargers, or even a Generac home standby generator.
 We work efficiently to minimize the time you’re without power.

-Step 4: Upgrading Meters and Cables
+Step 4: Installing New Meters and Service Cables

 Along with the new panel, other key components usually need an upgrade.
 The meter socket, which is the box on the outside of your house that holds the electric meter, will likely be replaced to accommodate the higher electrical load.
 We also replace the main power cable, known as the service entrance cable, that runs from the utility line to the meter and into your new panel.
 These new components are thicker and more robust, specifically designed to handle the increased flow of electricity safely and reliably, preventing overloads and ensuring your system is up to code.

-Step 5: Final Inspection and Power On
+Step 5: Passing the Final Inspection to Restore Power

 After our installation work is complete, we schedule a final inspection with a representative from your local municipality.
 The inspector will carefully review the new panel, wiring, and connections to verify that everything meets strict safety standards.
 This is a critical step to ensure the work was done correctly and your home is safe.
 Once we get the green light from the inspector, we coordinate with the utility company to have your power restored.
 You can then enjoy the peace of mind that comes with a modern, capable, and professionally installed residential electrical system.